 Welcome to the Cathedral School Llandaff

-If you are a prospective family looking for a school for your child, our Admissions Office is open and our Registrar, Ms Deborah Whitehouse (email@example.com) is available to talk to you, explain our entrance procedures and chat through how The Cathedral School might suit you as a family In the meantime, why not find out more about The Cathedral School via our school videos and virtual tour.
+Our Admissions Office is open and our Registrar, Ms Deborah Whitehouse is available to talk to you, explain our entrance procedures and chat through how The Cathedral School might suit you as a family email@example.com

 First class academic teaching, excellent facilities and an extensive co-curricular programme, underpinned by high quality pastoral care and the school’s Christian ethos, give Cathedral School pupils the opportunity to reach their full potential, both academically and personally, in a vibrant and supportive environment.